 The American College of Obstetrics and Gynecology recommends 30 minutes or more of moderate exercise per day on most if not all days of the week, unless you have a medical or pregnancy complication.

 If you have a medical problem, such as asthma, heart disease, or diabetes, exercise may not be advisable.
 Exercise may also be harmful if you have a pregnancy-related condition such as:

-Talk with your health care provider before beginning an exercise program.
-Your health care provider can also give you personal exercise guidelines, based on your medical history.
+Talk with your doctor before beginning an exercise program.
+They can also give you personal exercise guidelines, based on your medical history.

 What Exercises Are Safe During Pregnancy?

 Most exercises are safe to perform during pregnancy, as long as you exercise with caution and do not overdo it.

 The safest and most productive activities are swimming, brisk walking, indoor stationary cycling, step or elliptical machines, and low-impact aerobics (taught by a certified aerobics instructor).
 These activities carry little risk of injury, benefit your entire body, and can be continued until birth.

 Tennis and racquetball are generally safe activities, but changes in balance during pregnancy may affect rapid movements.
 Other activities such as jogging can be done in moderation, especially if you were doing them before your pregnancy.
 You may want to choose exercises or activities that do not require great balance or coordination, especially later in pregnancy.

 What Exercises Should Be Avoided During Pregnancy?

 There are certain exercises and activities that can be harmful if performed during pregnancy.
 They include: